Kennethnovikov100/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This means that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs, and that it's better to write clear, simple code first and optimize only where necessary.

+# 2023-12-07
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to track your progress.
+3. Set deadlines for each task and prioritize them based on their importance and urgency.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+5. Stay organized by maintaining a clean and well-organized codebase.
+6. Document your code and comments to make it easier for others to understand and maintain.
+7. Keep up with the latest programming trends and techniques to stay ahead of the competition.
+8. Don' t be afraid to ask for help or advice from colleagues or online communities.
+9. Practice continuous learning and improvement by attending workshops, reading blogs, or taking online courses.
+ 10. Most importantly, remember to take breaks and give yourself time to recharge and refocus.